justwriteclick/docslikecode/_posts/articles/2021-01-09-survey-results-docs-like-code.md

 share: true
 ---

-I asked three questions in a survey emailed to my mailing list and got nearly 40 responses.
+I asked three questions in a survey emailed to my mailing list and got more than 30 responses.
+Thanks to everyone who took the time to share their stories and respond.
 Here are the three questions:

-Question 1: When you talk to your leaders about docs-as-code, can they describe the benefits as well as the difficulties?
+* Question 1: When you talk to your leaders about docs-as-code, can they describe the benefits as well as the difficulties?

-Question 2: How do you onboard people who are new to your docs tools and processes?
+* Question 2: How do you onboard people who are new to your docs tools and processes?

-Question 3: What tips or discussions (from any source) was most helpful to you when learning docs-as-code techniques?
+* Question 3: What tips or discussions (from any source) was most helpful to you when learning docs-as-code techniques?

 Docs-as-code processes are still new in the field and it seems many of the responses are split, with no overwhelming patterns in any single area.
 Let's look into the data and charts for the first two questions.